 SW 585 GEA, Special Topics

 SW 599 GVA, Dimensions of Prof Social Work

-SW 618 GE, Soc Wk Prac in Schools
+SW 618 GEA, Soc Wk Prac in Schools

 The practice of school social work, particularly as it relates to the utilization of functional behavioral assessment and positive behavior supports in educational environments.

 Research in various issues related to Latino children, including the effects of documentation status and social-emotional health upon educational attainment.